llifeasdee-afk/content-ops-starter-46851/content/pages/index.md

       subtitle:
         textAlign: center
   - title:
-      text: Why Work With Us
+      text: About
       color: text-dark
       styles:
         self:
           textAlign: center
       type: TitleBlock
-    subtitle: A Committed Partner
+    subtitle: Who We Are
     text: >
-      At Goudeau Property Solutions LLC, we go beyond traditional property management.
-We don’t just collect rent or oversee tenants—we create a partnership with landlords built on consistency, trust, and long-term success.

-      Our approach guarantees predictable income, safeguards your property with advanced protections, and ensures that every guest is carefully screened.
-      With us, you don’t just own a rental—you own a secured investment that generates reliable returns while staying in excellent condition.
+      At Goudeau Property Solutions, we partner with homeowners to transform properties into reliable income sources through short-term rentals.
+Our team handles the setup, presentation, and ongoing operations so you can earn more from your home with ease and confidence.
+    type: GenericSection
     media:
       title: Title of the video
       url: 'https://vimeo.com/1118407636?share=copy'